bmlt-enabled/bmlt-root-server/README.md

 ----------
 ***Version 2.8.10* ** *- TBD*

 - Changes needed to return IDs.
+This is mostly for the new [BMLTiOSLib](https://bitbucket.org/bmlt/bmltioslib) project.

 ***Version 2.8.9* ** *- January 8, 2017*